PropicSignifi/DevOps/README.md

 ```

-By default, it will find the file in the relative pathname.
-If not found,
+By default, it will look for the files using the relative pathname.
+If not
-it will look for files in the `src/classes`, `src/pages` or the `src/triggers`
+found it will look for the files in the `src/classes`, `src/pages` or the
-path.
+`src/triggers` directories.

-It is required that the related meta xml file in located in the same directory.
+It is required that the related meta XML files are located in the same
+directory.

 For example, calling `dev compile Query.cls`, the script will try to find
 `Query.cls` in the current directory.
 If not found, it will look for `Query.cls`